DevsparZeroGitHubUser/hello-world/README.md

 SDK version: 1.0.8<br>
 Last updated: Jan 30, 2020

-Xendity SDK for Android is SDK that allows the use of ID Scanning Features and Face Match capabilities into Android Applications.
-This version is an In-House Version of the existing [Xenchain SDK for Android Platform](https://github.com/XenchainIO/xenchain_android_sdk), featuring improvement of Performance and ease of integration in comparison to older version.
+**Xendity SDK for Android** is an SDK that allows the use of ID Document Scanning Features and Face Match capabilities on your Android Applications.
+This version is an *In-House Version* of the existing [Xenchain SDK for Android Platform](https://github.com/XenchainIO/xenchain_android_sdk), featuring more improvement in performance and ease of integration in comparison to older version.

 ## <a name="Authors"></a> Authors
 Jovial Tan (jovial@xendity.com)<br>